Denniswegereef/web-design-1819/README.md

 Things I wanna improve this week for my prototype

 - Currently selected text always possible with a hotkey possible?
-- In the labels alot of content so she can't skip it :@
+- In the labels alot of content so she can't skip it
 - Make it more personal
 - More steps over different pages

+Sadly I coudn't be there to test it
 I tested with Larissa and these points came out of it:

 - She didn't want to change much at all, but it worked fine with showing content when needed
 - Dropdowns with date are still handy
 - She got through my app without using any help, so mission finished.

 I still could do a-lot more nonsense, but it was harder than I thought of adding in a kinda usefull way some nonsense.
+Because with sound just on a basic regular task it more distracts the user than helping her.
+The screenreader just keeps speaking and speaking.

+# Conclusion

+In terms of what I've created it doesn't look as much, I know.
+But the way to get there was way harder than I thought.
+This is by far the hardest part for now in the minor.
+Everything I did was basicly expanding what I already knew.
+This was _totally_ new for me, the way of thinking not using any styling.

+Testing was also a big part of the job, oh man I hated that screenreader.
+The monotone voice of the men who speaks is just mind killing.
+I can totally understand why you wanna make the web a bit more fun for people who just can't regular view a web page.

+I made 3 prototypes with minor improvements based on the tests what was going wrong.
+It's fun to see that in the end it did work out how I wanted it.
+But I do realize that just thinking it _should_ work, most of the time it just _doesn't_ the way you want it for the user.

+The thing I learned the most is just that testing is key, just for a couple of minutes you get the most clear vision of how your app is doing for people with a disability.
+Instead of reading all kinds of blogs etc.